Medieval shipwreck found in Dorset waters given protected status

 The other two vessels, the 16th century Shingles Bank Wreck NW96 and 17th century Shingles Bank Wreck NW68, were found by divers Martin Pritchard and Dave Fox in 2020.

-Surviving wrecks dating pre-1700 is extremely rare, Heritage England said, as is finding previously unrecorded wrecks in the Solent, which is a busy shipping route.
+Surviving wrecks dating pre-1700 is extremely rare, Historic England said, as is finding previously unrecorded wrecks in the Solent, which is a busy shipping route.

 It is believed that both of these vessels became stranded on the Shingles Bank in Needles Channel – a well-known hazard – before sinking.